 Jeremy Deller also published a book titled The English Civil War part II in 2002.
 The book contains a series of personal encounters with the police and counts of people present at the scene.
 All of them recounted in different ways.
 That brings a better understanding of what was happening.

 The majority of those people recounting the experiences were involved in the strike.
-The texts come with images, pamphlets, photos and news clippings from people personal scrapbooks, together with a section with photographs of the enactment.
+The texts come with images, pamphlets, photos and news clippings from people’s personal scrapbooks, together with a section with photographs of the enactment.
 The CD contains interviews with former miners and some wives that run for almost one hour.

-They are shown with precision to make sure everybody can genuinely understand the details from the historic clash between the minors and the police.
+They are shown with precision to make sure everybody can genuinely understand the details of the historic clash between the minors and the police.
 The miners suffered a lot, and they didn’t have a new way of showing their pain rather than just getting into public participation.